ASSERT-KTH/STRAC/README.md

 #### To execute with SIMD

 We included a vectorized version of DTW, unfotunately, JAVA doesn't support vectorizaiton yet.
 It is an experimental feature for jdk 15.
-You can avoid this feature applying the patch included in the root of the project, `git apply change_target.patch`, also you need to remove the vecctorized implementation `rm STRACAlign/src/main/java/strac/align/align/implementations/SIMDDTW.java`
+You can avoid this feature changing the jdk target version, `export JAVA_TARGET=11`, also you need to remove the vecctorized implementation
+`rm STRACAlign/src/main/java/strac/align/align/implementations/SIMDDTW.java`